 From April 2016:

-• Form P9D will no longer exist.
+• Form P9D no longer exists.

 • There are exceptions for ministers of religion and carers.